stevekrouse/WoofJS/README.md

 ### Sprite Options

-Every sprite can be created using the following options:
+You may add any of the following options to any of your sprites:

 ```javascript
 var IMAGE_NAME = new Image({x: 100, y: 20, angle: UP, rotationStyle: "ROTATE", showing: true});